SkiHatDuckie/birds-eye/README.md

 Requires BizHawk v2.6.2

 ## Setup
-Move BirdsEye.dll to the ExternalTools directory in your BizHawk folder It should look like this afterwords:
+Move BirdsEye.dll to the ExternalTools directory in your BizHawk folder.
+It should look like this afterwords:

 ```